 We chose the sleeper train to get there because it was a holiday weekend, meaning the leftover flights were expensive and arrived at awkward times.
 It can actually be fun if you’re with a group of friends.
 Round trip tickets for a soft berth (four to a cabin) are about 1.5 million VND.
 If you’ve never traveled by train in Vietnam before, it’s an experience to watch the seemingly endless hinterlands of Ho Chi Minh City fly by the window.
 Bring cards, speakers, drinks and snacks.
 If a few bumps along the way won’t keep you from sleeping, it’s not a bad way to travel.

-Other options: You can fly to Quy Nhon from Ho Chi Minh City and Hanoi.
+You can fly to Quy Nhon from Ho Chi Minh City and Hanoi.
 If you book early you can get round trip tickets for 1 million VND or less.
 If you book during a national holiday or closer to your trip you’ll probably pay double or more.
 You can also take a Phuong Trang sleeper bus, which is a solid 14 hour ride, and the cheapest option.

 Where To Stay In Quy Nhon